openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 As a member of the operations team, I'd like the ability for application developers to access container cpu and memory usage metrics.

-### US9
+#### US9

 As a service owner, I'd like to configure alerting rules or recording rules for my service that correlate both cluster as well as user defined metrics.

-### US10
+#### US10

 As a service owner, I'd like to view configured and fired alerts in the dev perspective of OpenShift console.

-### US11
+#### US11

-As a member of the operations team, I’d like to get notified if the Prometheus servers are acting strange.
+As a member of the operations team, I’d like to get notified if the Prometheus servers are acting unexpectedly.

-### US12
+#### US12

-As a member of the operations team, I'd like to have an overview about all the Prometheus servers inside a cluster.
+As a member of the operations team, I'd like to have an overview about all the Prometheus, Thanos Querier, and Thanos Ruler instances hosting user workload metrics inside a cluster.

-### US13
+#### US13

 As a member of the operations team, I'd like to configure more replicas for the new Prometheus servers.

-### US14
+#### US14

 As a member of the operations team, I'd like to give dedicated users the permission to enable/disable and configure the user workload monitoring stack.

-### US15
+#### US15

-As a member of the operations team I want to see all alerts (cluster and user workload alerts) in the admin perspective and can silence any of them.
+As a member of the operations team I want to see all alerts (cluster and user workload alerts) in the admin panel and can silence any of them.

 ### Implementation Details/Notes/Constraints